 The small, triangular site at 600 Wall St. in Seattle posed a prime opportunity to develop a luxury residential tower just blocks from the Space Needle.
 However, the unique site posed a significant challenge: how to accommodate adequate parking within the site constraints.
-Laconia Development asked Watry Design, Inc. to design an innovative parking solution that meets the needs of both the unique site and its future residents.
+Laconia Development asked Watry Design, Inc. to design an innovative parking solution that meets the needs of both the unique site and its residents.

-As programming for the project evolved, including a significant increase in building height, the Watry Design team studied puzzle, cantilevered, shuttle, post and no-post systems to ensure the right solution not only meets the needs of the site but also provides the desired experience for residents and the best long term value for the project.
+As programming for the project evolved, including a significant increase in building height, the Watry Design team studied puzzle, cantilevered, shuttle, post and no-post systems to ensure the right solution not only met the needs of the site but also provides the desired experience for residents and the best long term value for the project.

 A Sotefin fully-automated parking system, the first of its kind in Seattle, was ultimately selected and designed into the project.
 In addition to working within the site constraints, the automated system provides tenants with an automated valet.
 Residents enter the first subterranean level and drive their car into one of 3 transfer cabins, exit the vehicle and initiate the parking process.
 The system then moves the vehicle from the transfer cabin to an available storage space.
 When tenants request their car, the system retrieves it from storage and delivers it to a transfer bay for pick up.